Write English Paragraphs

-Here is the basic structure of a paragraph, which I have discussed in other writing lessons.
+Here is the basic structure of a paragraph.

-- First, the first sentence of the paragraph tells the reader your main idea.
+1 The first sentence tells the reader the main idea.

-- Second, the next three of four sentences give the reader your reasons.
-Or examples.
+2 The next three of four sentences give the reader your reasons.
+Or evidence.
 Or details.

 The middle of the paragraph provides reasons, examples or details.
 I call this the RED part of the paragraph.
 Why RED?
-Well, because it tells you what needs to be inside a paragraph.
+Well, because it tells you what needs to be included.

-- Evidence: help the reader believe your idea by giving them proof
+- E – evidence; help the reader believe your idea by giving them proof

-- Details: talk about the size, shape, color and so on to give the reader a picture of your idea.
+- D – details; talk about the size, shape, color and so on to give the reader a picture of your idea.

-Here’s an example of a summary.
-Read the paragraph.
-Does this paragraph talk about reasons, evidence or details?
+Here’s an example of a paragraph.
+Does it present reasons, evidence or details?

 Last week, the USS George Washington visited the port city of Busan, South Korea as part of the US involvement in local war games exercises.
 With a crew of almost 6300 people, this enormous aircraft carrier is like a floating city.
 From front to back, the ship is almost 340 meters long (about three soccer fields), 78 m wide and 77 m in height.
 One of the most powerful ships ever built, it can hold up to 80 aircraft.
 The USS George Washington is a nuclear powered warship, which means it can sail 3 million nautical miles without stopping for fuel.
 This super carrier was built in 1992 at a cost of $4.5 billion USD.

-This paragraph provides readers with details about a US aircraft carrier.
-It talks about details like size, energy source and cost.
+This paragraph gives readers details about a US aircraft carrier.
+It talks about the size, energy source and cost.